 You have a TURP under general anaesthetic.
 You will be asleep for the whole operation.
 Some men have a spinal anaesthetic.
 That means you are awake, but have an anaesthetic injection into your spine.
 You can’t feel anything below the level of the injection.

 During the procedure

 The surgeon passes a thin tube up the urethra through your penis.
 The tube has a tiny camera and an eye piece.
 It helps the surgeon to see inside your urethra.
-They remove the obstruction using an instrument attached to the tube, cutting away the abnormal areas.
+They remove the obstruction using an instrument attached to the tube that heats up with an electric current and can cut away the abnormal areas.

 After the procedure

 You will have a tube into your bladder (catheter) to measure how much urine you pass.